 IFRS 15 Revenue from Contracts with Customers (which shall be applied for annual reporting periods beginning on or after 1 January 2018).

 The Group will adopt the standard on the reporting period beginning on 1 January 2018 retrospectively with the cumulative effect of initially applying the standard recognised as an adjustment to the opening balance of retained earnings.
+During the IFRS 15 implementation project, there has not been any material changes to the Group's previously reported application principles.
 The new IFRS 15 standard includes a five-step process which must be applied for contracts with customers before revenue can be recognised.
 The new standard will replace IAS 18 and IAS 11 standards and the related interpretations.